-Oregon law allows taxpayers to request an alternative method of apportionment.
-If you choose to make such a request you must follow the instructions below.
+Oregon law allows taxpayers to request an alternative method of apportionment using the instructions below.
 Uniform Division of Income for Tax Purposes Act (UDITPA) taxpayers filing under ORS 314.605 to ORS 314.675, as well as insurers, and taxpayers filing under ORS 314.280, must use this procedure to apply for alternative apportionment.